jaspervdveen/vscode-stryker/docs/mutation-server-protocol.md

 #### Mutation test run
 The request is sent from the client to the server to start a mutation run for the given glob patterns.

+Note: I think the method 'mutate' is unclear.
+I think 'run' would be better, or 'runMutationTest'.

 Request:
 * method: 'mutate'
 * params: `MutateParams` defined as follows: